Skip to main content

 What if an agency is part of another mutual aid agreement?

 Signing the Illinois Public Works Mutual Aid Network Agreement does not invalidate any other mutual aid agreement.
-Signing the IPWMAN agreement should increase the resources available to the agency during an emergency situation.
+Signing the IPWMAN agreement will increase the resources available to the member agency during an emergency.

 Is there a fee for membership?

 Yes.
-IPWMAN dues are a necessity to enable the organization to cover the operating costs for processing applications, maintaining resource records and updating and maintaining our website and to provide support for the IPWMAN dispatch center and costs to sustain the operation of the network.
-The dues paid by an agency are based upon the population of the area the agency serves.
-Currently, the dues have been established to be:
+IPWMAN dues are a necessity to enable the organization to cover the operating costs for processing applications, maintaining resource records, and updating and maintaining our website.
+Dues payments also provide funding for the IPWMAN Call Center and costs to sustain the operation of the network.
+The dues paid by a member agency are based on the population of the area the agency serves.
+Click here to see the current IPWMAN Membership Dues Schedule.

 What does an agency need to do to become a member?

-Visit our How To Join IPWMAN page for more information.For more information including an online new member submission form.
+Visit our How To Join IPWMAN page for information about becoming an IPWMAN member agency.

 My agency is not NIMS compliant at this time.
 Can my agency still become a member?